 Statistical Approaches to Pay Equity Issues: A Q&A with Affiliate Anthony LoSasso

-In this Q&A, Vice President Mark Gustafson and Tony LoSasso, Professor in Health Policy and Administration at the University of Illinois at Chicago, discuss the recent wave of litigation and publicity related to alleged pay disparities, and the challenges companies face in accurately assessing their own pay practices.
+In this Q&A, Managing Principal Mark Gustafson and Anthony LoSasso, Professor and Driehaus Fellow at DePaul University, discuss the recent wave of litigation and publicity related to alleged pay disparities, and the challenges companies face in accurately assessing their own pay practices.

 Professor LoSasso: Yes.
 First, if a company is underpaying employees of a particular demographic, it may be hard to attract and retain quality employees.

 Pay disparities can also have reputational consequences.
 Given the recent increased media coverage in the US on pay equity issues, companies with potential pay equity disparities run the risk of negative publicity.
 Many of these articles highlight examples of large differences in pay for women compared to men, typically looking at workers in a particular profession or at a particular company.
 For example, one article discusses a survey from the social networking platform, Doximity, that shows that women doctors earn 28 percent less than their male counterparts.
 Another recent article discusses Goldman Sachs’s apparent gender wage gap in Britain, where female employees receive an average wage and average bonus that are 44 percent lower and 72 percent lower than for male employees, respectively.
 Notably, such articles often do not consider those employees’ experience, hours worked, or other factors that may explain the difference, which can further exacerbate public perception of a company's pay practices.

 Anthony LoSasso: Professor in Health Policy and Administration, University of Illinois at Chicago